 About the Author

 Shilpa Singh is an Urban Planner and a Water Management expert.
-She has completed her post-graduation in ‘Water Policy and Governance’ from Tata Institute of Social Sciences (TISS), Mumbai.
+She has completed her post-graduation in ‘Water Policy and Governance’ from the Tata Institute of Social Sciences (TISS), Mumbai.

 She is currently working as a Smart City Fellow with the Ministry of Housing and Urban Affairs (MoHUA), Government of India under the India Smart Cities Fellowship Programme.
 She has been working with her team on developing a ‘Digital Water Balance Tool’ which aims towards achieving water security in Smart Cities under the leadership and guidance of Joint Secretary and Mission Director, MoHUA, Govt of India.
-She was previously associated with Tata Trusts and Ministry of Women and Child Development (MoW&CD) as District Lead – Swasth Bharat Prerak for the implementation of National Nutrition Mission under POSHAN Abhiyaan.
+She was previously associated with Tata Trusts and Ministry of Women and Child Development (MoW&CD) as District Lead – Swasth Bharat Prerak for the implementation of the National Nutrition Mission under POSHAN Abhiyaan.
 She looks ahead to explore her interest areas of urban planning, water management, climate change, transportation, and housing.

 © Smart Water & Waste World.
 Send us your editorial contributions at firstname.lastname@example.org